sirikothe/gotextfsm/README.md

 ## Highlights:

-* Attempts to be 100% compatible with textfsm original textfsm implementation (See differences section)
+* Attempts to be 100% compatible with TextFSM original TextFSM implementation (See differences section)
 * Very nimble code with zero external dependencies on any other libraries.
 * Well tested (~ 97% code coverage) *>1740 Test cases executed!!!*
     * All test cases of Python's implementation are ported and executed